freeCodeCamp/guide/src/pages/c/operators/index.md

 ## 3. Bitwise Operators

-`&` If at a place there is a bit in both operands, then it is copied to the result
+`&` If at a place there is a bit common to both operands, then it is copied to the result
 ```C
      A = 11001
      B = 01000